Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/addProjectReports.md

 <a id="add-project-reports">  </a>
 >**Command availability:** TFS 2017.1 (RC2)

-You use the **AddProjectReports** command to add or overwrite reports for an existing team project.
+You use the **AddProjectReports** command to add or overwrite reports for an existing project.

 	TfsConfig addProjectReports
 		/collection:teamProjectCollectionUrl